dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 * [P.12: Use supporting tools as appropriate](#Rp-tools)
 * [P.13: Use support libraries as appropriate](#Rp-lib)

-Philosophical rules are generally not mechanically checkable.
+* Philosophical rules
+  * generally, NOT mechanically checkable
-However, individual rules reflecting these philosophical themes are.
+  * individual rules / reflect these philosophical themes
-Without a philosophical basis, the more concrete/specific/checkable rules lack rationale.
+    * are checkable

-### <a name="Rp-direct"></a>P.1: Express ideas directly in code
+### <a name="Rp-direct"></a>P.1: Express ideas directly | code

 ##### Reason

-Compilers don't read comments (or design documents) and neither do many programmers (consistently).
+* Compilers do NOT read
+  * comments
+  * design documents
+* THINGS expressed | code
-What is expressed in code has defined semantics and can (in principle) be checked by compilers and other tools.
+  * has defined semantics
+  * -- can be checked by --
+    * compilers
+    * OTHER tools

 ##### Example

     class Date {
     public:
-        Month month() const;  // do
-        int month();          // don't
+        Month month() const;  // do     -- Explicitly ALL defined -- int month();          // don't  -- leaves room for possible uncaught bugs --
         // ...
     };

-The first declaration of `month` is explicit about returning a `Month` and about not modifying the state of the `Date` object.
-The second version leaves the reader guessing and opens more possibilities for uncaught bugs.

 ##### Example, bad

-This loop is a restricted form of `std::find`:
+* loop / restricted form of `std::find`

     void f(vector<string>& v)
     {
         string val;
         cin >> val;
         // ...
-        int index = -1;                    // bad, plus should use gsl::index
+        int index = -1;                    // bad, plus should use gsl::index TODO:
         for (int i = 0; i < v.size(); ++i) {
             if (v[i] == val) {
                 index = i;